nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _autoExtendAuthentication_: Automatically extend the authentication as long as the portal page is open (Default: false)
  * _defaultProxyConfig_: Optional default http proxy config for portal apps (see below the documentation of *portal-app2* plugins).
    The *restrictToRoles* here cannot be removed per app, but apps can define other roles that are also allowed to access a proxy.
- * _sslConfig_: Optional config for server side rendering
+ * _ssrConfig_: Optional config for server side rendering
-   * _sslEnabled_: Allow server side rendering if Apps support it (Default: true)
+   * _ssrEnabled_: Allow server side rendering if Apps support it (Default: true)
    * _renderTimoutMs_: Timeout for SSR which defines how long the page rendering can be blocked.
 Even if SSR takes too long the result is put into the cache and might be available for the next page rendering (Default: 2000)
    * _cacheTTLSec_: The timeout in seconds for cached SSR HTML (Default: 300)